Brent1LT/P.A.R.C./README.md

 ```

 ## Project Design
-Our goal when designing P.A.R.C. was to create a quick, stable MERN stack build that utilized an external API--google maps.
-We gave ourselves 6 days to learn and utilize the stack.
+When designing P.A.R.C., our goal was to create a quick & stable MERN stack build that utilized an external API (Mapbox).
+We also wanted to offer an intuitive, friendly and clean user interface & experience.
+We gave ourselves 6 days to learn the technologies, implement everything and provide a working Beta version.

-## Planned Features & Tasks
+## Future Features & Tasks
-* Cleanup Bookings
+* Add more cities
+* Implement a payment system
+* Google/Apple calendar integration
 * Re-design UI